 Fixing autism is the more politically correct cousin of curing autism.
-While most caretakers and organizations may deny that they wish to fix autism, their actions prove otherwise.
+While most caregivers and organisations may deny that they wish to fix autism, their actions prove otherwise.
 Look at the schedule of an autistic under their care, and you will see:

 • A strong emphasis on life skills, especially on doing housework.

 • Some emphasis on sports, which provides a healthy alternative to addictive computer games